GordonVi/small-open-with-win-gui/README.md

 - [PS2EXE](https://gallery.technet.microsoft.com/PS2EXE-GUI-Convert-e7cb69d5/view/Discussions/2)
 - SnagIt for screen shots

-# How to setup a "menu.JSON" depedent version in Windows 10
+# How to setup a "menu.JSON" dependent version in Windows 10
 ## This version is easier to setup

 1) Make a folder in your c:\program files.
 (I will assume you are using "c:\program files\menu")